St John of God Midland Public and Private Hospitals: History

 Since 1954 the Midland area has been served by Swan District Hospital, which initially opened as a maternity hospital, and expanded to a general hospital in 1963.
 The hospital was further developed in 1971 and 2001.

 In September 2005, the then Health Minister Jim McGinty announced that the hospital would be upgraded to a 326-bed general hospital, either through redevelopment of the existing campus, or construction of a new campus in Midland.
 He confirmed in November 2005 that a new hospital would be built at the site of the former Midland Railway Workshops.

 In March 2010 Health Minister Kim Hames confirmed that the new $360 million Midland Health Campus would be provided by a private operator, under a public-private partnership.
 Expressions of interest were called for in October 2010, with St John of God Health Care announced as the campus operator on 14 June 2012.
 St John of God Health Care's plan included a 60-bed private hospital, which some shared services with a 307-bed public hospital.

 Construction began in August 2012, and the hospital opened on 24 November 2015 with Swan District Hospital closing at the same time.

-Curtin University has commenced construction of a new medical campus to be based near St John of God Midland Public and Private Hospitals.
-The campus is expected to be operational by late 2019.
+Curtin University opened a medical campus near St John of God Midland Public and Private Hospitals in November 2019.